jfd02/TFT-OCR-BOT/README.md

 2. Clone the repository or download it from here https://github.com/Sizzzles/TFT-OCR-BOT/archive/refs/heads/main.zip
 3. Open Command Prompt and change the current directory to the folder where main.py is located
 4. Run pip install -r requirements.txt in Command Prompt
+    > __Note__ must do again if you came from https://github.com/jfd02/TFT-OCR-BOT
 5. Install tesseract using the Windows installer available at: https://github.com/UB-Mannheim/tesseract/wiki
-   - Note the tesseract path from the installation.
+   > __Note__ the tesseract path from the installation.
-   - Set the tesseract path in the settings.py file (it may already be correct)
+   The tesseract path in the settings.py file (it may already be correct)
 6. Configure settings.py so the league client path is correct
 7. Disable all in-game overlays
 8. Run the main.py file